robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ---
 ```

-# Example: Manuscript with output of DOCX/ODT format and TEX/PDF for submission to different journals.
+# Example: Manuscript with output of DOCX/ ODT format and LATEX/ PDF for submission to different journals.

-DOCX the most common, but also LATEX only journals, PeerJ pre-print server
+At this moment, DOCX the most common format for manuscript submission.
+Some publishers also ask for LATEX or accept ODT.
+In this example,  we want to create a manuscript for a _PLoS_ journal, in DOCX and ODT for WYSIWYG word processors.
+Further, a version in LATEX/ PDF should be produced for PeerJ submission and archiving at the PeerJ preprint server.

 ## Development of DOCX template